anton-yarchuk/todo-app-prisma-typegraphql/README.md

   - _Note: The project grew more than I expected.
 For saving time, I decided to shortcut the webhook code.
 I'm planning to finish it later if I will have a spare time.
 Nevertheless, I've written it as pseudocode ([pseudocode Todoist webhook handler](./src/integrations/providers/TodoistWebhook.ts)) based on Todoist API docs.
 I hope this is not an issue, since the logic there is quite straightforward and the end result will look very close to this pseudocode.
 LMK_

 ## Shortcuts
+I'm assuming that the main focus of this assignment is:
+1. Necessary, minimalistic API for the basic actions on todos
+2. The data model and the algorithm behind a third party integration

+Because of that, I'm cutting out a lot of features that I would expect to see in a regular todo app, such as:

+- A lot of common features (tags, recurring tasks, etc.) were cutoff.
+Let me know if you want me to prepare a more complex data model which will include all these features.
-- Some of a CRUD actions are not implemented.
+- Some of CRUD actions are not implemented.
 I've implemented only those mentioned in the challenge description + some more, but, for example, there is no action for deleting a `todo list`.
 - Only a default sorting for todos and lists is available at the moment
-- I assume, that complete Auth flow is out of the scope for this project, so I've replaced it by simply adding `userId` to the request context.
+- I assume, that a complete Auth flow is out of the scope for this project, so I'm imitating it by adding `userId` to the request context.
 This way I was able to build proper DB models, relations, filtering, etc. LMK
 - There is no queueing for external API calls.
 It works for POC, but with time, a queueing mechanism should be introduced (e.g. RabbitMQ).
-Especially it is required for initial sync since it may take some time and we don't want to block the request for the whole process.
+Especially it is required for initial sync since it may take some time, and we don't want to block the request for the whole process.
 - As mentioned above - the Todoist webhook handler is written in pseudocode

 ## Assumptions